 Because Warmerly is warmup-only, it doesn't touch your sequences, your contact lists, or your CRM data.
 Your sequence tool and Warmerly use the same Gmail or Microsoft 365 account.
 There's no routing conflict, no DNS change required, and no interference with existing sending workflows.

-Warmerly is priced at £9/month flat — not per mailbox, not per seat.
-Whether you have 5 SDRs or 25, the cost stays the same.
+Warmerly is priced at $19/month flat per tier — not per mailbox, not per seat.
+Whether you have 5 SDRs or 25, mailbox warmup costs the same.
 For sales teams onboarding new hires regularly, that predictability matters.

 These patterns come up repeatedly when sales teams start paying attention to deliverability.